-DLT-FRUIT: A user centered framework for facilitating DLTs FRUITion
+DLT-FRUIT – A user centered framework for facilitating DLTs FRUITion

-UNIFI Research Unit: Andrea Marino
+UNIFI local PI: Andrea Marino

 Brief description of the proposal